Menu

 One of the main differences between PA education and physician education is not the core content of the curriculum, but the amount of time spent in formal education.
 In addition to time in school, physicians are required to do an internship, and the majority also complete a residency in a specialty following that.
 PAs do not have to undertake an internship or residency.

 A physician has complete responsibility for the care of the patient.
-PAs share that responsibility with the supervising physicians.
+PAs share that responsibility with the collaborating physicians.
+In terms of malpractice the PA is fully responsible for the care that they provide and collaborating physician responsible for getting involved when care is beyond the scope of the PA.

 Donate to the MOAPA PAC!